Defamation / Reputation

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The European Court of Human Rights overturned criminal sanctions imposed on two applicants for defamatory articles and pictures published in a newspaper.
+The Grand Chamber of the European Court of Human Rights overturned criminal sanctions imposed on two applicants for defamatory articles and pictures published in a newspaper.
 Telegraf, a Romanian newspaper, published an article that implied corruption in the Romanian Government.
 Criminal proceedings were initiated against the publishers of the article for defamation and insult, which resulted in a ten-month sentence for the applicants as well as a hefty fine.
 The court reasoned that the criminal sanction was not proportionate to the crime alleged and that it produced a chilling effect on speech.

 This case involved an article that was published in a Romanian newspaper, Telegraf, which implied corruption in the Romanian Government.
 Criminal proceedings were initiated against the publishers of the articles for defamation and insult—punishable offenses under the Romanian Criminal Code.
 The applicants were sentenced to three months for insult and seven months for defamation and were ordered to serve seven months in prison.
 The applicants were also prohibited from working as journalists a full year from the date that their imprisonment concluded.
 Finally, the applicants were ordered to pay a fine of 25,000,000 Romanian Lei (about 2,033 euros at the material time).
 The lower court’s decision was appealed to Romania’s Supreme Court of Justice, and the Court dismissed the appeal.
 Thereafter, the publishers challenged the Court’s decision in an application to the European Court of Human Rights (“ECtHR”).
 The applicants never served the prison sentence because it was first deferred and ultimately pardoned.